xapian/xapian/xapian-core/docs/letor.rst

 To add new Features
 -------------------

-To add a new feature you should define a new method like Xapian::Letor::calculate_f1() and call it in the places where the document vector is created like, in prepare_training_file() and letor_score() methods.
+To add a new feature you should define a new method like Xapian::Letor::calculate_f1() and call it in the places where the document vector is created, such as in prepare_training_file() and letor_score() methods.

 To add new LTR Algorithm
 ------------------------

 To add new LTR algorithm you should override letor_learn_model() and letor_score() depending on the algorithm.
 According to different parameters, a required version of letor_learn_model() and letor_score will be called.
 Although prepare_training_file() method may not be affected because it generates a training file in the standard format of Learning-to-Rank data.